- Alicia Allison

 Jeremy Burman, Associate Director

-Jeremy Burman is contract faculty in the Department of Psychology and a senior doctoral student in its graduate program in history and theory.
+Jeremy Burman is the Norman S. Endler Research Fellow in Psychology and Pierre Elliott Trudeau Fellow at York University.
+He is also a senior doctoral student in the graduate program in the history and theory of psychology.
 He was educated at Trinity College in the University of Toronto, where he received a Bachelor of Science in Psychology and Employment Relations (with honours) in 2004; and at York, where he received his Master’s degree in Interdisciplinary Studies in 2009.

 He has authored essays published in several peer-reviewed journals: the Journal of Consciousness Studies (2006), Theory & Psychology (2007 & 2011), Perspectives on Science (2008 & 2012), History of Psychology (2012a, 2012b, & 2013), the Journal of Applied Developmental Psychology (2013), the Journal of the History of the Behavioral Sciences (2013 & in press), and New Ideas in Psychology (in press).
 He also has a chapter in a forthcoming book from Cambridge University Press.